waileuklo/DBSCAN/README.md

 # DBSCAN
-A python implementation of the DBSCAN algorithm.
+A sequential and a parallel python implementation of the DBSCAN algorithm.

 # Reference
 [Wikipedia](https://en.wikipedia.org/wiki/DBSCAN)